How Tire Warranty Work | Types Of Tire Warranties

 All-season tire vs summer terrain tire warranty

-Different type of tires comes with different range of tread warranty.
-The all-season tires compared to summer tires come with a very large treadwear warranty.
-Usually, all-season tires have 80-100k miles treadwear warranty and summer tires have 25-50k miles treadwear warranty.
+Different type of tires comes with different ranges of tread warranty.
+The all-season tires, compared to summer tires, come with an extensive treadwear warranty.
+Usually, all-season tires have an 80-100k miles treadwear warranty, and summer tires have a 25-50k miles treadwear warranty.
 However, the performance of summer tires is far better.
 That is why drivers looking for durable tires go with all-season tires.

-Similarly, in this case, all-terrain tires have a higher treadwear warranty as compared to winter or snow terrain tires.
-The reason for this is that the winter season is harsh and required tires that can handle extreme conditions, and extreme conditions required deep tread depth which increases the chances of irregular wear.
-As all-terrain tires are not for harsh winter terrains, they have a higher treadwear warranty, however, in extreme winter conditions these tires fail compared to winter tires.
+Similarly, in this case, all-terrain tires have a higher treadwear warranty than winter or snow terrain tires.
+The reason for this is that the winter season is harsh and requires tires that can handle extreme conditions, and extreme conditions require deep tread depth, which increases the chances of irregular wear.
+As all-terrain tires are not for harsh winter terrains, they have a higher treadwear warranty; however, in extreme winter conditions, these tires fail compared to winter tires.

 Avoid Tire Warranty Void

 Not doing periodic tire rotation, driving with deflated tires, accidental slashes, and unaligned or unbalanced tires can cause a voidance of the tire warranty.
-To avoid this you should properly rotate tires in a way the tire manufacturer recommended, always check the air pressure of tires, and make sure the tire is aligned properly when you install them.
+To avoid this, you should properly rotate tires as the tire manufacturer recommended, always check the air pressure of tires, and make sure the tire is aligned properly when you install them.

 Conclusion

-A tire warranty is extremely helpful if you get a defective tire, or the tire tires wear off earlier.
-With this information, you can claim a warranty if something unusual happened with your tires and also you can choose the tire that provides a better warranty plan when you buy new tires.
-Also, you can avoid the thing that can void the tire warranty claim which can lose you a lot of money in the future.
+A tire warranty is extremely helpful if you get a defective tire or the tire tires wear off earlier.
+With this information, you can claim a warranty if something unusual happens with your tires, and also you can choose the tire that provides a better warranty plan when you buy new tires.
+Also, you can avoid the thing that can void the tire warranty claim, which can cost you a lot of money in the future.